hareply1/TodoApp/README.md

 ##TodoApp - Usage

-  This is basically a to-do app that allows users to create and manage all tasks that they have to do.
+  This is basically a to-do app that allows users to create and manage all tasks that they have to do in a date.

  It shows you list of tasks you have to do anywhere anytime as long as you have Android phone.